rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 A commitment scheme is a cryptographic primitive that allows one to commit to a chosen value while keeping it hidden to others, with the ability to reveal the committed value later.
-Commitment schemes are designed so that a the committing party cannot change the value after they have committed to it, i.e. it is _binding_.
+Commitment schemes are designed so that the committing party cannot change the value after they have committed to it, i.e. it is _binding_.
 The fact that anyone that receives the commitment cannot compute the value from the it is called _hiding_.

 To reveal a value one can simply send the value to a party that previously received the commitment, and the receiving party can compute the commitment themselves and compare to the previously received commitment.
-One such homomorphic commitment scheme is the _Pedersen commitment scheme_[@pedersen]:
+One such commitment scheme is the _Pedersen commitment scheme_[@pedersen]:

 \begin{algorithm}[H]
 \caption*{\textbf{Algorithm:} $\CMCommit$}